 7. Analyze theme support and documentation: Choose a theme with clear documentation and a dedicated support team to help with updates and troubleshooting.

-For a more customized look, consider building a child theme or choosing a premium theme for advanced features and designs.
+Consider building a child theme or choosing a premium theme for advanced features and designs for a more customized look.

 Step 4: Customize Your Theme